 Detroit Tigers: 2014-17

 On November 20, 2013, the Rangers traded Ian Kinsler, one of the fans’ favorite players, to the Detroit Tigers for slugging first baseman Prince Fielder.
-The trade was a disaster for Texas, as Fielder played in only 42 games in 2014, hitting just 3 home runs.
+The trade was a disaster for Texas, as Fielder played in only 42 games in 2014, hitting just three home runs.

-It was in 2017 that the 35-year old Kinsler showed signs that he was slowing down.
-Although he still showed power (22 HR), he hit a career low .236 with an OPS+ of 92.
+It was in 2017 that the 35-year-old Kinsler showed signs that he was slowing down.
+Although he still showed power (22 HR), he hit a career-low .236 with an OPS+ of 92.

 Final 2 Seasons: 2018-19